 Characteristics of Top Grain Leathers:

-- Marbling or fat wrinkles disappear as sanding and pigmentation conceals these properties
+- Marbling or fat wrinkles are diminished as sanding and pigmentation conceals these properties

 - Variations in the grain and coloring disappear

-- Scars and “imperfections” are also sanded away
+- Scars and “imperfections” are sometimes sanded away

 - Leather is resistant to stains/spills